Dugout (baseball): Official rules

 MLB rule 3.17 specifies that "no one except players, substitutes, managers, coaches, athletic trainers and batboys shall occupy a bench during a game."
-The rule also stipulates that players on the disabled list are allowed in the dugout, but may not enter the field of play at any time during the game.
+The rule also stipulates that players on the injured list are allowed in the dugout, but may not enter the field of play at any time during the game.
 Players and coaches who have been ejected from the game may not remain in the dugout per Rule 4.07.

 Unlike most other sports, where a ball or puck entering a team's bench area has already passed out of bounds and is thus dead before it reaches the bench, it is possible in baseball for a dugout to be a factor in play.
 MLB rule 6.05(a) states that a fielder may reach into a dugout to catch a fly ball as long as one or both feet is on or over the playing field, and does not have a foot on the ground in the dugout when making the catch.
 MLB universal ground rules state that the player may subsequently enter the dugout after making the catch if his momentum is carrying him that way, but if he falls in the dugout as a result, the catch is allowed but baserunners advance in accordance with Rule 7.04(c).

 A live ball entering a dugout becomes dead and the batter-runner and any base runners advance in accordance with Rule 7.04(c).
 However, a live ball bouncing off a dugout railing, if present, is still in play (unless a foul ball).
 Due to the dugouts' location in foul territory, live balls entering dugouts usually only occur after an errant throw by the defensive team.